yamanhamid/Snake/README.md

 Snake game in C# for COMPX102 assignment.

-UML diagrams utilized when designing game and OOP principles followed during development.
+UML diagrams utilised when designing game and OOP principles followed during development.